Reducing our emissions by 60% by 2030

 • During 2023, we extended the use of LED lighting to 99.8% of our stores, installed more solar panels and introduced new smart meters, which allow us to keep a close track of energy consumption.

 • We increased our use of cleaner, renewable energy.
 Around 90% of electricity for our stores now comes from green sources.
-During the year, we also began using biodiesel in 150 Action-owned trucks and piloted four new zero-emission e-trucks at distribution centres in the Netherlands and Germany.
+In 2023, we also began using biodiesel in 150 Action-owned trucks and piloted four new zero-emission e-trucks at distribution centres in the Netherlands and Germany.

 Waste stream stores